Updated January 2014

-This Notice of Privacy Practices applies to all health records produced at GHS, including those received from other providers.
-It outlines how we may use and give out information about you for treatment, payment, or healthcare operations, and other purposes granted or required by law.
+This Notice of Privacy Practices (hereafter referred to as Notice) applies to all health records produced at GHS, including those received from other providers.
+It outlines how we may use and give out information about you for treatment, payment or healthcare operations, and other purposes granted or required by law.
 It also describes your rights to get and control your record, and legal requirements we have on its use and release.

-This Notice applies to all GHS sites including offices of physicians employed by GHS and to all physicians and other healthcare providers who provide you with healthcare services at any GHS site.
+This Notice applies to all GHS sites, including offices of physicians employed by GHS and to all physicians and other healthcare providers who provide you with healthcare services at any GHS site through the Greenville Health System Organized Health Care Arrangement (please see the end of this document for a list of major GHS facilities).
 It does not apply to care you receive from physicians or other healthcare providers at their private offices (unless the physician or other healthcare provider is employed by GHS) or at any non-GHS site.

 The law requires GHS to do the following: